bplmaps/lmec-main-site/content/articles/welcome-fall-2023-interns.md

 author: 'Olivia Hewang, Natalie Gilbert, and Dina Gorelik'
 description: >-
-  In these new Atlascope tours, wander historic Chinatown, step into the history of sugar refineries, and learn about the twentieth century medical landscape of Boston's West End
+  In these new Atlascope tours, wander historic Chinatown, step into the history of sugar refineries, and learn about the twentieth-century medical landscape of Boston's West End
 image: >-
   https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:pk02g089z/394,3241,8083,2621/1200,/0/default.jpg